 - Income Protection Insurance

 Not all of these kinds of insurance will be available to all accident victims.
-The type and amount of coverage available will depend on the nature of injury and the kind of insurance held by both you and the other driver.What Are Lost Wages?
+The type and amount of coverage available will depend on the nature of the injury and the kind of insurance held by both you and the other driver.What are Lost Wages?

-The terms “lost wages” and “work loss” refer to those wages you are unable to earn as a result of your car accident injury.
+The terms “lost wages” and “work loss” refers to those wages you are unable to earn as a result of your car accident injury.

 These losses may include:

-- Lost wages for period of time in which you were unable to work.
+- Lost wages for a period of time in which you were unable to work.

 - Compensation for vacation/sick time you had to use while recovering.